 Living in a sustainable building can save your life – literally.
 According to studies, people who reside in green structures experience a myriad of health benefits due to the eco-friendly materials utilized in construction.
 For example, green buildings avoid using building materials that may contain harmful volatile organic compounds (VOCs) or plastic by-products which have been known to release toxic fumes and carcinogens into the atmosphere.
 These dangerous materials are linked to respiratory disease, allergies, and other health disorders, and in extreme cases, an increased risk of cancer.

 Reducing The Strain: Shared Resources, Increased Efficiency

 With our planet’s ever-increasing population (particularly in large cities across the globe), our local shared resources are being threatened as demands continue to grow.
-Based on the advancements and sustainable technologies developed by ingenious architects worldwide, vital resources such as water and energy are being protected.
-By increasing efficiency, green structures are capable of reducing the strain that has been placed on such resources, which can potentially be protected and preserved for future generations.
+Based on the advancements and sustainable practices and technologies developed by ingenious architects worldwide, vital resources such as water and energy are being protected.
+By increasing efficiency, green structures are capable of reducing the environmental impact on such resources, which can potentially be protected and preserved for future generations.

 Reduced Operational Cost and Maintenance: Traditional vs. Green

-One of the greatest benefits of green buildings are their lower maintenance costs – featuring specially-engineered design elements that help reduce energy and water bills, these efficient structures can save corporate and residential owners a bundle.
-Although the expense required to build such structures may be initially higher than traditional non-green forms of architecture, the cost over the long term is recovered exponentially.
+One of the greatest benefits of green buildings are their lower maintenance costs – featuring specially-engineered design elements to lower energy consumption and help reduce energy cost and water bills for each occupant.
+These efficient structures can save corporate and residential owners a bundle.
+Although the expense required for building owners to build such structures may be initially higher than traditional non-green forms of architecture, the cost over the long term is recovered exponentially.

 Energy-Efficient: Non-Renewable vs. Natural Resources